 Additionally, there is research backed correlation between the use of conventional Acoustic Deterrent Devices (ADD) and seal depredation; seals appear to associate the sound from the acoustic deterrent device with food and are lured to the farm - this is known as the ‘Dinner Bell Effect’.

-Research points to higher bacterial disease among high stress fish.
-For example, in one study on Atlantic Salmon Parr were subjected continuously to a range of acute stressors for over 30 days.
-Among fish that were stressed twice daily, the growth in the animal's weight was 61% lower than the control group after only 11 days and 50% lower after 30-days.
+were subjected continuously to a range of acute stressors for more than 30 days.
+Among fish that were stressed twice daily, the growth in their weight was 61% lower than in the control group after only 11 days.
+By decreasing or eliminating stress caused by seal predation, TAST may help boost salmons’ immune capacity, help prevent disease, and improve their quality and value.